 Ok, maybe it is, but you already need to be a cool expert – a one man army.
 You will have to make a titanic effort, wait until the site starts to make a profit.
 Is there any other way to become an affiliate marketer?

-I’m your host, Elmira Nikiforova and today I will tell you how to make money on affiliate marketing without a website.
+Today we will tell you how to make money on affiliate marketing without a website.
 You will learn where to get traffic from, how to work with your audience, and other useful tips.
 Let’s go!

 Table of contents